memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ### Tracing Function Calls

-One of the advantages of emulators is that they make it much easier to introspect and trace device state.
+One of the advantages of emulators is that they make it much easier to introspect and trace the device state.
 One of the more useful hooks exposed by Renode is execution tracing.
 Provided you fed the emulator an ELF file with debug symbols, Renode will print out log out every function being executed.